yosh-401-advanced-javascript/seattle-javascript-401d31/frontend/class-42-oauth-backend/README.md

   },
 })
 ```

-#### Create a route for processing the oauth server redirect
+#### Create a route for rocessing the oauth server redirect
 * create a new router called authRouter
 * create a *GET* route for `/api/oauthcallback`
 * check that you got a query string from the auth server
  * if the query string has an 'error' key redirect back to the client
-* make a *POST* request to `https://www.googleapis.com/oauth2/v4/token` to get a accessToken for that user
- * you must send the following information in the body
+ * other wise parse the query string and prepare to request for the token
 ``` javascript
  let data = {
     // the code is the code just recieved from the auth server